yogen-io/yogen-io.github.io/teaching.md

 We have a repertoire of courses that we can teach with minimal lead time.
 We can also tailor specific courses to your needs.

+Check out our freely available <a href="/teachingresources/">Data Science learning resources! </a>